bjornharrtell/jsts/foss4g/2016/jsts.md

 * Recieved the Sol Katz award in 2011<!-- .element: class="fragment" -->

 Note:
-I want to give due credit.
-This guy is Martin Davis.
-He founded the JTS project and recieved the Sol Katz award in 2011 for his contributions.
+I want to give due credit to Martin Davis.
+He founded the JTS project and recieved the Sol Katz award in 2011.

 # JTS ports